SimiaCryptus/qqn-optimizer/paper/combined.md

 end for
 ```

-The one-dimensional optimization can use golden section search, Brent's method, or bisection on the derivative.
+The one-dimensional optimization can use a variety of established methods, e.g. golden section search, Brent's method, or bisection on the derivative.
 Note that while the quadratic path is defined for t ∈ [0,1], the optimization allows t > 1, which is particularly important when the L-BFGS direction is high quality and the objective function has small curvature along the path.

 ## Theoretical Properties